Weighted multiplier ideals of reduced divisors: Introduction

 This result is the analogue of the Restriction Theorem for multiplier ideals when the hypersurface is general \cite{lazarsfeld2}*{Theorem 9.5.1}.
 For a more general statement, see \remarkref{remarkrestriction}.
 Using \theoremref{thmrestriction}, we obtain generic description of the sheaf $C_l$.
 More precisely, recall that the sheaves $C_l$ with $l\geq 2$ are supported on the singular locus of $D$.
 The rank of $C_l$ seen as a coherent sheaf over each of the irreducible components of $D_{\rm sing}$ is computed in terms of a resolution of singularities (see \propositionref{rankcl}).

 {\bf Acknowledgements.} I would like to thank Mihnea Popa for his constant support during the project, and Tommaso de Fernex, Lawrence Ein, Sándor Kovács, Mircea Musta\c{t}\u{a}, and Mingyi Zhang for very helpful discussions.
+Finally, I am thankful to the anonymous referee for valuable comments and especially for pointing out previously known results about the Hodge theoretic interpretation of the adjoint ideal.